yahya14/misc/Nintendo Switch VPN Guide for Matchmaking/readme.md

 Hey, I know the process is very long but we're almost there!

-## Part IV: Installing the Hosted Network Manager
+## Part IV: Install the Hosted Network Manager

 #### 1. Download and extract the Hosted Network Manager zip file [here](https://www.brainbytez.nl/wlan-hosted-network-manager/) then run as administrator.